roundcube/roundcubemail-helpdocs/en_US/addressbook/addressbookview.rst

 The leftmost pane displays a list of address directories and contact groups within each of the directories.
-Depending on your server configuration and installed plugins you might see multiple directories but there's at least one directory which cotnains your personal contacts.
+Depending on your server configuration and installed plugins you might see multiple directories but there's at least one directory which contains your personal contacts.

 Contact groups are handy to organize your contacts.
 They can also be selected when composing an email message and will enter all members as a recipient.
 Groups will also appear in the :ref:`auto-completion <mail-compose-recipeints>` list